 The implications of our technology go deeper than just speeding up the pace of research, however.
 Because nanopores are now so simple and inexpensive to acquire, you can try all the crazy ideas that you were afraid would ruin your precious nanopore, secure in the knowledge that you can always just make another one.
 If mistakes are affordable, then so too are creativity and innovation.

-The technology that is already transforming the academic world of nanopore science is now available for purchase.
+The technology that is already transforming the academic world of nanopore science is now available here.
 If you are interested in learning more about our product offerings, or simply want to learn about nanopores in general, don’t hesitate to reach out to us for more information.